Geneva Open

-The Geneva Open is an ATP Tour (formerly Grand Prix) affiliated tennis tournament that was held annually from 1980 to 1991 in Geneva, Switzerland on clay courts.
-In November 2014 the ATP announced that the Düsseldorf tournament would be moved to Geneva where it would be held in 2015 as an ATP 250 tournament.
+The Gonet Geneva Open is an ATP 250 tennis tournament held in Geneva, Switzerland on clay courts.
+It was previously held annually as a Grand Prix event from 1980 until 1989.
+In November 2014 the ATP announced that the Düsseldorf tournament would be moved to Geneva where it would be held in 2015 as an ATP Tour tournament.

 Casper Ruud is the singles record-holder, with three editions won.

 Mate Pavić is the doubles record-holder with four wins, two with Oliver Marach and one with Nikola Mektić, and one with Marcelo Arévalo.

 Balázs Taróczy is the only player to win both singles and doubles title the same year.